sukantahalder123/promodeagro-ecommerce-api/api-documentation.md

 ### minPrice: Filter by minimum price.
 ### maxPrice: Filter by maximum price.
 ### discounts: Filter by discount ranges.
 Provide values like upto5, 10to15, 15to25, morethan25.
+### category: Filter Product by category
+### subcategory: Filter product by subcategory
+### ratingFilter: Filter by rating .Provide values like '5.0','4.0 & up','3.0 & up','2.0 & up'

 ### Example Request:  GET https://09ubwkjphb.execute-api.us-east-1.amazonaws.com/products?minPrice=5&maxPrice=15&discounts=upto5,10to15
 This request retrieves details of the product with  prices between 5 and 15, and discounts ranging from up to 5% ,to 10% to 15%,15% to 25,morethan25.